-If you’re concerned you my be missing out on the “best their is” picture quality by not moving up the resolution ladder to 4K, don’t fret.
+If you’re concerned you may be missing out on the “best there is” picture quality by not moving up the resolution ladder to 4K, don’t fret.
 Because the fact is, the best 1080p models on the market can easily rival many of the 4K displays out there, which is primarily dependent on the content you are viewing and your seating distance from the screen.

 The W850B’s screen has a non-reflective matte anti-glare coating for reduced glare in brightly lit rooms.
 The display is framed by a thin black bezel which gives it more of a portrait look than that of a TV screen.
 The TV’s stand features adjustable feet which can be moved inward to allow for placing the TV on a smaller cabinet.
 Nice touch Sony.

 This TV delivers plenty of entertainment via its smart TV platform.
-The Sony Entertainment Network (SEC) gives you dozens of entertainment option which include Video Unlimited that features the latest movie and TV releases.
+The Sony Entertainment Network (SEC) gives you dozens of entertainment options including Video Unlimited which features the latest movie and TV releases.
 Music Unlimited is a music streaming service that offers a catalog of millions of songs.

 The Social View feature allows you to watch live programming with other viewers via an optional camera mounted atop the TV, you can then see and interact with family and friends in a different location.